AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 ### Scripts

 The [scripts](scripts) folder contains python scripts to enable additional functionality such as the ability to combine reports from multiple experiments into one file for simpler viewing and comparisons.
+Run `python <script-name>.py --help` in the terminal to view the usage instructions for a script.

 ### Automated Testing